TheCarsonWest/nerd-emoji/APCHEM/Entropy.md

 # [[Thermodynamics]]

-# Entropy
+## Entropy

 Entropy (S) is a measure of the disorder or randomness of a system.
-It's a state function, and changes in entropy (ΔS) reflect changes in disorder.
-A positive ΔS indicates an increase in disorder (more randomness), while a negative ΔS indicates a decrease in disorder (more order).
-The second law of thermodynamics states that the total entropy of the universe is always increasing for spontaneous processes.
-Entropy is typically measured in J/mol·K.
+The second law of thermodynamics states that the total entropy of an isolated system can only increase over time or remain constant in ideal cases where the system is in a steady state or undergoing a reversible process.
+A system's entropy increases when it becomes more disordered (e.g., a gas expanding into a vacuum).
+The change in entropy (ΔS) for a process is given by:

+$$\Delta S = \frac{q_{rev}}{T}$$

+where:

+* ΔS = change in entropy
+* q<sub>rev</sub> = heat transferred reversibly
+* T = absolute temperature

 # [[Thermodynamics]]